 A bride may represent any colony or subculture that has grown without central rule other than that of the 'father,' and eagerly awaits her husband, who will be devoted to her alone.
 The most famous bride in Scriptures is of course the Bride of Christ; that is the group of called-out ones that presently is hardly aware of herself, and should never be mistaken for the formal church.
-A clear modern daughter-bride-wife transitions is for instance the US in the 18th century.

-Paul says that women are saved by their childbearing (1 Tim 2:15) but that most likely does not mean that he wants every woman to be a baby factory, and certainly not that salvation in the Biblical sense for a woman depends on her utilized fertility.
+Paul says that women are saved by their childbearing (1 Timothy 2:15) but that most likely does not mean that he wants every woman to be a baby factory, and certainly not that salvation in the Biblical sense for a woman depends on her utilized fertility.
 That would go against everything else that Paul had written about salvation.

 Although we can be sure that he meant it the way he wrote it, this statement must have been derived from his observation that any organization is alive because of its members and dead without them.